Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 The time to advance the instruction of one stage in the pipeline corresponds to a *clock cycle*.
 The total cost is: 9 clock cycles.

-The pipeline stages must be synchronized, the duration of a clock cycle is defined by the time requested by the *slower stage* of the pipeline.
+The pipeline stages must be *synchronized*, the duration of a clock cycle is defined by the time requested by the *slower stage* of the pipeline.
 The goal is to balance the length of each pipeline stage.
 If the stages are perfectly balanced, the *ideal speedup* due to pipelining is equal to the number of pipeline stages.

 The sequential and pipelining cases consist of 5 instructions, each of which is divided into 5 low-level instructions of 2 ns each.
 - The *latency* (total execution time) of each instruction is not varied, it's always 10 ns.